70G37H3R/quarkus-virtual-threads/README.md

-# quarkus-virtual-threads
+# Quarkus with virtual threads from Java 20

-This project uses Quarkus Framework, JAVA 20.
+This project uses Quarkus Framework + Java 20.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .